 Here $R{P,E,A}$ is the ranking of a historical figure P in Wikipedia edition E by ranking algorithm A. According to this definition, a historical figure who appears more often in the lists of top historical figures for the given 24 Wikipedia editions or has higher ranking in the lists gets a higher ranking score.
 Table 4 represents the top 10 global historical figures for PageRank and 2DRank.
-Carl Linnaeus is the 1st global historical figure by PageRank and Adolf Hitler is the 1st global historical figure by 2DRank.
-On the other hand, the lists of the top 10 local historical figures ordered by our ranking score for each language are represented in SI Tables S1-S25 and [36].
+Carl Linnaeus is the 1st global historical figure by PageRank followed by Jesus, Aristotle.
+Adolf Hitler is the 1st global historical figure by 2DRank followed by Michael Jackson, Madonna (entertainer).
+On the other hand, the lists of the top 10 local historical figures ordered by our ranking score for each language are represented in SI Tables S1-S25 and [39].